IFR Ground School

 Pre-study

-We recommend registering early enough to receive any books you are ordering with the course and complete some pre-study to be best prepared for the course (you must complete the pre-study information in order to qualify for the guarantee.
+We recommend registering early enough to receive your books and complete the pre-study to be best prepared for the course (you must complete the pre-study information in order to qualify for the guarantee).
 The IFR Online Procedures course is included with your registration, we recommend you completion this online course prior to the seminar.
 We have also include a pre-study IFR Met quiz to be completed prior to the course.
 A large amount of information will be covered over the course and any preparation will benefit retention and comprehension of the material presented.
-The Canadian Instrument Rating Workbook 11th edition and Aviation & Meteorology: Weather Fundamentals manual 2nd editionare heavily referenced.

 Course Content